gardener/gardener/docs/usage/csi_components.md

 ## Background Information

-When a shoot cluster is deleted, Gardener deletes most Kubernetes (`Deployment`s, `DaemonSet`s, `StatefulSet`s, etc.), i.e., CSI components without above mentioned label will be deleted immediately.
+When a shoot cluster is deleted, Gardener deletes most Kubernetes (`Deployment`s, `DaemonSet`s, `StatefulSet`s, etc.) resources, i.e., CSI components not having above mentioned label will be deleted immediately.

 If the CSI components (and all resources associated with them) managed by end-users aren't properly removed by the end-users before shoot deletion is triggered then the cluster deletion might cause problems and get stuck.